ricardofellini/python/README.md

-# python
+# Python
 Python Examples
-Some projects for practices and studies of the python language.
+Some projects for practices and studies of the Python language.